realrolfje/balloontv/README.md

 audio channels.
 The transmitter is a quick and simple solution for the annual Dutch Balloon Fox Hunt called [Landelijke Ballonvossenjacht](http://www.ballonvossenjacht.nl/)

-Information on how to build your own can be found in the [documentation/how-to-build.md](development guide).
+Information on how to build your own can be found in the [development guide](documentation/how-to-build.md).
 Datasheets of all the used hardware can be found in the [datasheets directory](documentation/datasheets).

 A brief timeline with notes and funny stories can be found in the [project diary](documentation/diary.md).